 The organization, founded in 1989 as the Children’s Crusade for Higher Education, engages students in urban school districts starting in middle school and provides college readiness, career exploration and academic support programming through high school and into college.
 Advisors work hands-on within schools and after-school programming.

-“This relaunch marks an exciting new chapter for an organization that has been making a difference for Rhode Island students and families for more than three decades,” said Meg Geoghegan, chair of the Onward We Learn board of directors.
+“This relaunch marks an exciting new chapter for an organization that has been making a difference for Rhode Island students and families for more than three decades,” said Meg Geoghegan, chair of the College Crusade board of directors.
 “Our impact is felt by the students who receive academic support and college counseling, and as a result become first-generation graduates from competitive universities across the country.
 It is felt by our families, who access assistance with financial aid and other support services that set their children up for success.
 And it is felt by our state, which reaps the benefits of this community of talented, innovative and energetic young leaders.”